fbaldux/Ising-Melting-dis/README.md

 ---
-### matBuilder.py

-The program builds the sparse matrices Sx[i],Sy[i],etc. of a spin chain of length L, acting only on site i.

-Constants are defined in the program that calls it.

----
 ### MC.py

 The program samples Young diagrams by successively adding/removing boxes.
 The probability of adding a box is pForw, therefore of removing one is 1-pForw.